univention/univention-corporate-server/doc/manual/ip-config/dns.rst

 PTR record
-   A *PTR record* (pointer record) allows resolution of an IP address into a host name.
+   A *PTR record* (pointer record) allows resolution of an IP address into a hostname.
 It thus represents the equivalent in a reverse lookup zone of a host record in a forward lookup zone.

 .. _ip-config-configuration-of-the-bind-nameserver: